simonehagey/orbdot/docs/source/models.rst

 where :math:`M_p` is the planet mass, :math:`M_{\star}` is the star mass, :math:`i` is the line-of-sight inclination of the orbit, and :math:`G` is the universal gravitational constant.

 At any given time, the periodic signal depends on the planet's position in its orbit, defined by the true anomaly :math:`\phi`, and the systemic velocity along the line-of-sight, denoted as :math:`\gamma`.
 When RV observations from multiple instruments are combined, it is standard practice to fit :math:`\gamma` individually for each source to account for instrumental variations.
 Additionally, we consider first and second-order acceleration terms, :math:`\dot{\gamma}` and :math:`\ddot{\gamma}` respectively, to accommodate potential perturbations from an outer, non-resonant companion planet with an orbital period longer than the observational baseline.
-The total observed radial velocity signal is:
+Thus, the total observed radial velocity signal is:

 .. math::
     v_r = K[\cos{(\phi\left(t\right)+\omega_p)}+e\cos{\omega_p}] + \gamma_j
     + \dot{\gamma} \left(t-t_0\right) + \frac{1}{2} \ddot{\gamma}\left(t-t_0\right)^2

-where :math:`\omega_\star` is the argument of pericenter of the star's orbit, defined as :math:`\omega_\star = \omega_p + \pi`, and :math:`t_0` is a transit mid-time.
-OrbDot requires the reference time to that of a transit so that the phase at any time :math:`t` can be determined by the knowledge that when :math:`t=t_0` the true anomaly is :math:`\phi_0 = \frac{\pi}{2} - \omega_p`.
+where :math:`\omega_p` is the argument of pericenter of the planet's orbit and :math:`t_0` is the mid-time of a reference transit.

-To avoid underestimating the parameters uncertainties, OrbDot implements an instrument-specific "jitter" parameter to represent systematic noise.
-When ``jit`` is given as a free parameter, it is added in quadrature with the individual measurement errors:
+To avoid underestimating uncertainties, OrbDot implements an instrument-dependant "jitter" parameter to account for systematic noise.
+When ``"jit"`` is given as a free parameter, it is added in quadrature with the individual measurement errors:

 .. math::
     \sigma = \sqrt{\sigma_i^2 + \sigma_{jit}^2}

-where :math:`\sigma_i` is the individual measurement error and :math:`\sigma_{jit}` is the instrument-dependent jitter term.
+where :math:`\sigma_i` is the measurement error and :math:`\sigma_{jit}` is the instrument-dependent jitter term.

 Constant-Period
 ---------------